Ku Klux Klan

-The first Klan was established in the wake of the American Civil War and was a defining organization of the Reconstruction era.
-Organized in numerous chapters across the Southern United States, federal law enforcement suppressed it around 1871.
-It sought to overthrow the Republican state governments in the South, especially by using voter intimidation and targeted violence against African-American leaders.
+The first Klan was established in the Reconstruction era for men opposed to Reconstruction and founded by Confederate veterans that assaulted and murdered politically active Black people and their white political allies in the South.
+Federal law enforcement began taking action against it around 1871 and effectively shut it down.
+The Klan sought to overthrow Republican state governments in the South, especially by using voter intimidation and targeted violence against African-American leaders.
+The Klan was organized into numerous independent chapters across the Southern United States.
 Each chapter was autonomous and highly secretive about membership and plans.
-Members made their own, often colorful, costumes: robes, masks and conical hats, designed to be terrifying and to hide their identities.
+Members made their own, often colorful, costumes: robes, masks and pointed hats, designed to be terrifying and to hide their identities.